 The problem is that we all like to wear “support shoes” which actually inhibits this process.
 When an older person becomes very unstable, we give them a walking cane or walking frame – and both these devices removes any need for natural balance.

 Balance Exercises can be as simple as standing on one foot for a while, or more complex involving challenging positions and movement.
-You’ll find further info about Balance & Balance Exercises here at this link.
+You’ll find further info about here at this link: Balance & Balance Exercise.

 Another big issue we face, is a weak Pelvic Floor.
 This is a muscle, just like any other muscle in your body, but it’s shaped like a sling.
 It’s our foundation trunk muscle and does so much more than just help incontinence.

-Pelvic Floor & Technique you need to strengthen this vital part of your body.
+Pelvic Floor & Technique.
+We all need to strengthen this vital part of your body.